Coronavirus fallout forces longtime Charleston costume shop Hokus Pokus to move

 Hokus Pokus has moved, leaving empty the former aisles filled with bagged costumes, multicolored wigs, pirate coats, ruffly tutus and so much more along a busy stretch of suburban Charleston.

-It can now be found at Citadel Mall, taking over the former space of lingerie purveyor Victoria's Secret.
+It can now be found at Citadel Mall, also now called Epic Center, taking over the former space of lingerie purveyor Victoria's Secret.
 The costume store is still being set up, but look for an opening around Aug.
 1, generally the three-month launch ahead of the busy Halloween season.

 Hokus Pokus owner Giles Taylor said he had to move from 1015 St. Andrews Blvd. after 17 years because the landlord wanted four months of rent at once after he was closed because of the coronavirus.